rendall/icebreakers/QUESTIONS.md

   * If you could have any job in the world, what would it be?
   * If you could have any kitchen gadget, what would it be?
   * If you could have any pet, what would it be?
-  * If you could have any superpower, what would it be?
   * If you could have any talent, what would it be?
   * If you could have dinner with any historical figure, who would it be?
-  * If you could live anywhere in the world, where would you live?
   * If you could only eat one food for the rest of your life, what would it be?
-  * If you could switch lives with anyone for a day, who would it be?
   * If you could travel anywhere in the world, where would you go?
   * What is one thing on your bucket list that you haven't done yet?
   * What is one thing you can't live without?